Jacques Leon Clément-Thomas

-Jacques Léon Clément-Thomas, was born in 1809 in Libourne (Gironde) and shot in Paris on 18 March 1871, one of the first deaths of the Paris Commune.
+Jacques Léon Clément-Thomas was born in 1809 in Libourne (Gironde) and shot in Paris on 18 March 1871, one of the first deaths of the Paris Commune.
 A Republican of the old guard, Clément-Thomas was an army general, Commander in Chief of France's National Guard on two occasions, and a parliamentary deputy.

 Early military and political career

 Jacques Léon Clément-Thomas joined the army as a volunteer at the age of twenty.
 As a junior officer of republican tendencies, he was implicated in several plots (including that of Lunéville) during the July Monarchy.
 Arrested in 1835, Clément-Thomas managed to escape from the Sainte-Pélagie Prison in Paris.

 Exiled to England, Clément-Thomas returned to France after the amnesty of political offenders in 1837 and collaborated with the newspaper Le National, the organ of the "bourgeois Republican" majority.
 Clément-Thomas was a supporter of the French Second Republic and was elected to the Constituent Assembly in 1848 as member for Gironde.
 When the uprising of June 1848 broke out, he was placed in command of the National Guard of the Seine, which harshly repressed the revolting workers of the National Ateliers.
 Clément-Thomas failed to be elected a deputy of the Legislative Assembly in 1849.

-Clément-Thomas opposed Napoleon III's coup d'état of December 2, 1851 and vainly tried to raise the Gironde against the coup.
+He opposed Napoleon III's coup d'état of December 2, 1851 and vainly tried to raise the Gironde against the coup.
 During the Second French Empire, he went into exile in Belgium and Luxembourg.